s-t-u-t-z/JAMF-Scripts/FileVault_Password_Sync/README.md

 back.
 This script will do all the heavy lifting for you.<br>

 <h3>Do The Following:</h3>
-- Add the "FileVault_Password_Sync.sh" script to your JPS (JAMF Pro Server)
+- Add the "FileVault_Password_Sync.sh" script to your JPS (JAMF Pro Server)<br>
 - There are only three variables that need to be edited in the script.
-Find the "Script variables (EDIT)" section:
+Find the "Script variables (EDIT)" section:<br>
-  - adminUser="MANAGEMENT_ACCOUNT"     -- Replace "MANAGEMENT_ACCOUNT" with the management account on your Macs in your environment
+  - adminUser="MANAGEMENT_ACCOUNT"     -- Replace "MANAGEMENT_ACCOUNT" with the management account on your Macs in your environment<br>
-  - tempADMuser="TEMP_ADMIN_ACCOUNT"   -- Replace "TEMP_ADMIN_ACCOUNT" with the name of a temp admin account (note: this account will be deleted at the end of the script)
+  - tempADMuser="TEMP_ADMIN_ACCOUNT"   -- Replace "TEMP_ADMIN_ACCOUNT" with the name of a temp admin account (note: this account will be deleted at the end of the script)<br>
-  - tempADMpass="TEMP_ADMIN_PASSWORD"  -- Replace "TEMP_ADMIN_PASSWORD" with a password you want to use for the temp account
+  - tempADMpass="TEMP_ADMIN_PASSWORD"  -- Replace "TEMP_ADMIN_PASSWORD" with a password you want to use for the temp account<br>
 - Create a policy.
-Add the following payloads to the policy:
+Add the following payloads to the policy:<br>
-  - (1) Scripts
+  - (1) Scripts <br>
-      - Add the "FileVault_Password_Sync.sh"
+      - Add the "FileVault_Password_Sync.sh" <br>
-      - Set priority to run "After"
+      - Set priority to run "After"<br>
   - (2) Local Accounts
       - Create New Account
       - <b>Username</b> = Same name that was entered into the script for the TEMP_ADMIN_ACCOUNT variable